Garry Wills: Politics

 Wills began his career as an early protégé of William F. Buckley Jr. and was associated with conservatism.
 When he first became involved with National Review he did not know if he was a conservative, calling himself a distributist.
 Later on, he was self-admittedly conservative, being regarded for a time as the "token conservative" for the National Catholic Reporter.
-In the early 1980s, after having supported more liberal positions for 20 years, he wrote a book titled Confessions of a Conservative, in which he described his break from William F. Buckley and the American conservative movement, while continuing to remain in some ways ethically and culturally conservative.
+In 1979, after having supported more liberal positions for 20 years, he wrote a book titled Confessions of a Conservative, in which he described his break from William F. Buckley and the American conservative movement, while continuing to remain in some ways ethically and culturally conservative.

 However, during the 1960s and 1970s, driven by his coverage of both civil rights and the anti-Vietnam War movements, Wills became increasingly liberal.
 His biography of president Richard M. Nixon, Nixon Agonistes (1970) landed him on the master list of Nixon political opponents.
 He supported Barack Obama in the 2008 presidential election, but declared two years later that Obama's presidency had been a "terrible disappointment".

 In 1995, Wills wrote an article about the Second Amendment for The New York Review of Books.
-It was originally titled "Why We Have No Right to Bear Arms", but that was not Wills' conclusion.
+It was originally titled "Why We Have No Right to Bear Arms", but that was not Wills's conclusion.
 He neither wrote the title nor approved it prior to the article's publication.
 Instead, Wills argued that the Second Amendment refers to the right to keep and bear arms in a military context only, rather than justifying private ownership and use of guns.
 Furthermore, he said the military context did not entail the right of individuals to overthrow the government of the United States:

 Public appraisal

 The New York Times literary critic John Leonard said in 1970 that Wills "reads like a combination of H. L. Mencken, John Locke and Albert Camus."
-The Roman Catholic journalist John L. Allen Jr. considers Wills to be "perhaps the most distinguished Catholic intellectual in America over the last 50 years" (as of 2008).
-Martin Gardner in "The Strange Case of Garry Wills" states there is a "mystery and strangeness that hovers like a gray fog over everything Wills has written about his faith".
+The Catholic journalist John L. Allen Jr. considers Wills to be "perhaps the most distinguished Catholic intellectual in America over the last 50 years" (as of 2008).
+Martin Gardner in "The Strange Case of Garry Wills" states there is a "mystery and strangeness that hovers like a gray fog over everything Wills has written about his faith."